azazel7/BigData-Lab/README.md

 The repository for this lab is located [here](https://github.com/azazel7/BigData-Lab1)

 #### Fork the repository
 Forking a repository create a copy of the original repository on your GitHub account.
-Which enables you to have a full control over the repository.
+Which enables you to have full control over the repository.
 ![alt text](figures/fork.png)
 #### Clone the repository
 Cloning a git repository will download the entire history of the repository on your computer.